June 11

 One appeal of sauté pans is that they usually include a lid with the purchase price, while the skillet/frying pan does not.
 (You can find D3 skillets with a lid, but we haven't yet found a Copper Core skillet with a lid.)

 In any case, depending on your cooking style and your budget, you may want both a frying pan and a sauté pan.
 Either way, the Copper Core sauté pan is a great addition to your collection.
-As you already know, it's an expensive pan, and there are cheaper alternatives, like All-Clad tri-ply (D3) and Cuisinart MC Pro, that are pretty good (as well as more expensive ones that are better, such as Mauviel).
+As you already know, it's an expensive pan, and there are cheaper alternatives, like All-Clad tri-ply (D3) and Cuisinart MC Pro, that are pretty good.
 But if you want a lightweight, responsive pan with a great aesthetic, Copper Core is the way to go.

 All-Clad Copper Core Saute Pan: